Maxapp-ZRH/PayMatch/docs/authentication.md

 #### `/register`

-Registration page with duplicate prevention.
+Registration page with duplicate prevention and no password collection.

 #### `/login`